chris1384/mta-tas-dm/README.md

 - Frame-By-Frame recording, which locks your position and manually set next and previous frames
 - switching to regular and frame-by-frame recording anytime you want
 - continuing the run starting from the end and seeking the position based on a frame number
-- * automatically starting recording or playbacking on map start
+- automatically starting recording or playbacking on map start
+- automatically saving any data that was left behind (on quit/resource stopping)
 - debugging the run and showing a lot of info about what you're doing
 - saving and loading records